 Achieve environmental conservation, disaster prevention/reduction, and economic revitalization of mountainous regions and communities and contribute to the creation of safe and secure communities through the cooperation of industry, government, and academia.

-In addition to a Master’s Program specializing in Mountain Science promoted through the cooperation of four universities (University of Tsukuba, Shinshu University, University of Yamanashi, and Shizuoka University), foster talent well-versed in Mountain Science who can solve the numerous issues involving mountainous regions and communities.
+In addition to a Master’s Program specializing in Mountain Science promoted through the cooperation of four universities (University of Tsukuba, Shinshu University, University of Yamanashi, and Shizuoka University), foster talented well-versed in Mountain Science who can solve the numerous issues involving mountainous regions and communities.

-1Three solution-driven research departments
+1Three solution-driven research divisions

 2Mountain Science Research Initiative

-Establishing the Mountain Science Research Initiative to strategically build a cooperative relationship between research departments and within and outside the university, will lead to the smooth development of regional collaborations, industry-government-academia collaborations, and international and domestic joint research endeavors.
+Establishing the Mountain Science Research Initiative to strategically build a cooperative relationship between research divisions, and within and outside the university, will lead to the smooth development of regional collaborations, industry-government-academia collaborations, and international and domestic joint research endeavors.

 3Establishing Mountain Science as a comprehensive science